mcotton/TestRunner/README.md

 ###JavaScript TestRunner###

 This is a simple JavaScript test framework so I can exercise my API.
-Right now the API is private so this repo is private also.
-Hopefully that will change.

 #####How it Works#####
 =================